BLOG

 "Why should we pay for Salesforce if employees prefer notes to the world's #1 CRM?"
 That's an imaginable question to ask oneself.

-Of course, your org will become more complicated with time, but this complexity shouldn't make your processes more cumbersome and the team's productivity lower.
-In this guide, we'll walk you through some tips on how to understand if your system is not optimized, what tools can help you on the way, and how to avoid it in the future.
+In this guide, we'll walk you through some tips on how to understand if your system is not optimized, what tools and measures (like Salesforce audit) can help you on the way, and how to avoid it in the future.

 Contents: